 When he tells her she has to get out of his house, Gwen climbs into bed and pouts.
 “Boy, we had a great marriage going until YOU showed up.”

 In all the times I’ve seen the movie, I never noticed what Gwen was hanging on the wall in this scene — the napkin sketch of the house.

-UPDATE 1/10: I was just contacted by Debra Wassman, the architect behind the Housesitter house.
-She says there were two houses.
-Her company built the first one, which was named House Beautiful’s “Best Small House 1990.”
-I remember that issue!
-Wish I still had it.
-But at least you can see it on their website: Trumball Architects.
+Shortly after writing this post I was contacted by Debra Wassman, the architect behind the Housesitter house, who says there were actually two houses.
+Her company built the first one, which was named House Beautiful’s ”Best Small House 1990.”
+You can see it on their website: Trumball Architects.